phuchaodo/phuchaodo.github.io/_posts/2024-01-27-step-by-step-for-writing-paper.md

 Ensure proper citation and referencing of primary and secondary sources in your annotated bibliography for the research conducted on [research topic].

-How to reading a scientific paper for newbie
+15.How to reading a scientific paper for newbie
 ======

 Đầu tiên: tìm những bài báo có ranking cao, bài viết chất lượng mà đọc.